• Skip to primary navigation

 • Honey.
 This just makes everything better, doesn’t it?

-As far as accessories are concerned, you will need a stand mixture (or a handheld mixer), a wooden board, a rolling pin, a small grooved board and rod, a knife and a fluted pastry wheel.
+As for accessories, you will need a stand mixer (or a handheld mixer), a wooden board, a rolling pin, a small grooved board and a wooden rod, a knife, and a fluted pastry wheel.

-Once the dough has been kneaded for 5 minutes or so, the resultant dough should pull away from the sides of the bowl.
+Once the dough has been kneaded for about 5 minutes, it should pull away from the sides of the bowl.

-Form the dough in a ball and cover with plastic film.
-Allow the dough to rest for at least 30 minutes or in the words of Maria, enough time to have an espresso (or two).
+Form the dough into a ball and cover it with plastic wrap.
+Let it rest for at least 30 minutes-or, as Maria likes to say, just long enough to enjoy an espresso (or two).

 A photo collage on how the Caragnoli are cut.

-After the coffee break 🙂 divide the dough into quarters.
-Wrap the dough not being used in plastic wrap.
-This will prevent the dough from drying out.
+After the coffee break, divide the dough into quarters and keep the unused portions wrapped in plastic to prevent them from drying out.

-Roll out the dough in a long elongated shape, about 1/8 inch thick.
-I used my grandmother’s pastry wheel cutter that she brought with her when she immigrated to Canada.
-You can also use a knife like Maria did (you can see this in the video found in the recipe card).
+Roll one portion of dough into a long, thin sheet, about ⅛ inch (3 mm) thick and 7-8 inches / 180-200 mm long.
+I used my grandmother's pastry wheel cutter that she brought with her when she immigrated to Canada, but a sharp knife works just as well.
+Maria uses a knife, and you can see her method in the video included in the recipe card.

 Now for the fun part.